 Modern technologies try to make our lives easier.
 We can order liquid meal replacements online, or log on to services that connect us with a restaurant and delivery person to bring food to our doorstep.
 On the surface, these seem like noble causes, solutions to our time limitation problems and a way to make our lives easier and less complicated.

-The intention of these technologies is to make things easier, but is that really the case?
-Are our lives really getting easier if we become dependent on someone or something for our most basic food requirements?
-There is value in occasional convenience, you don’t want to make every meal, you don’t have the time.
+These technologies intend to make things easier, but is that the case?
+Are our lives getting easier if we become dependent on someone or something for our most basic food requirements?
+There is value in occasional convenience, and you don’t want to make every meal, you don’t have the time.
 But how often is too often?
 How much does it take before it becomes a problem?

-The alternative is taking the responsibility upon yourself and making your own meals.
+The alternative is taking responsibility for yourself and preparing your meals.
 This means you need to know how to make food, but that is something you can learn.
 It also means you need to go to the grocery store and buy ingredients, which might be scary.
 You are going to need time to make your meals at first, it will be slow, but with practice, it gets easier.
-All in all, time is the biggest challenge, you need to be willing to use that limited resource.
+All in all, time is the most significant challenge, you need to be willing to use that limited resource.

-But think about the benefits, when you make your own meals you are saving money, rather than paying a chief, tip, delivery fee and markup, you only pay for the ingredients.
+But think about the benefits, when you make your meals you are saving money, rather than paying a chief, tip, delivery fee and markup, you only pay for the ingredients.
 Next, rather than being in a black box relationship with food, not knowing what you are eating, you know exactly what you are consuming.
-Further, you may have already formed a negative relationship with food, in that you are accustomed to poor quality junk food.
+Further, you may have already formed a negative relationship with food, in that you are accustomed to mediocre junk food.